-The high sensitivity and wide dynamic range of Agilent ICP-MS allowed the elemental content of small to large cells or particles to be measured using a single cell (sc-) or single particle (sp-) ICP-MS method.
-Proof of performance data was provided for the measurement of C, P, Fe, and Se in single yeast cells and the determination of C in 1, 2, and 5 $\mu$ m polystyrene microbeads.
+Due to the high sensitivity and wide dynamic range of Agilent ICP-MS, the elemental content of small to large cells or particles can be measured using a single cell (sc-) or single particle (sp-) ICP-MS method.
+Proof of performance data was provided for the measurement of C, P, Fe, and Se in single yeast cells and the determination of 13C in 1, 2, and 5 μ m polystyrene microbeads.